klotho17/stadt-in-bewegung/README.md

 - [Vercel Documentation](https://vercel.com/docs)
 - [Memobase API](https://memobase.ch/de/recordSet/soz-016)
 - [Database Bild + Ton](https://www.bild-video-ton.ch/bestand/signatur/F_Videos)
-- With the help of ChatGPT, DeepSeek and GitHub Copilot (Model ChatGPT)
+- Buit with the help of ChatGPT 4o, DeepSeek V3 and R, and GitHub Copilot (Model ChatGPT 4.1)
+- All metadata is sourced from Memobase.
+Media assets (stills/videos) are provided by the Bild + Ton database of Schweizerisches Sozialarchiv.

 ## Pages and Navigation
 ```mermaid